NateDong72/Watson-Chatbot-Python/README.md

-# Watson Conversation Demo Framework (an orchestration engine Watson Developer Cloud services and exeternal services)
+# Watson Conversation Demo Framework (an orchestration engine Watson Developer Cloud services and external services)

 ## Create demos with automated conversation
 This demo framework leverages the **Conversation**, **Retrieve and Rank**, ""Text to Speech**, **Speech to Text** and **Predictive Analytics** services.
 Powered by Watson, these services allow for a personalized experience in which users can engage in natural, human-like conversations with the chat engine.